BhumikaS30/logger-implementation/README.md

 # logger-implementation
-This is a basic implementation for logger
+This is a basic implementation for logger using the chain of responsibility design pattern.